| | |

 Rentals and instructor: Trail Sports Canmore – located right in the Canmore Nordic Center

-The choices are endless for snowshoeing around Banff and it’s an excellent way to play and get exercise in the snow, but without the speed of skiing!
-I was hooked after trying it for the first time stomping around the forest in freshly fallen snow.
+The choices for snowshoeing around Banff are endless, and it’s an excellent way to play and get exercise in the snow, but without the speed of skiing!
+I was hooked after trying it for the first time, stomping around the forest in freshly fallen snow.
 So I did it again, and again, and again.
 There are plenty of marked trails around the area for snowshoeing beginners and enthusiasts.
-And you can also go off trail via helicopter or snowshoe into the backcountry and stay in cabins.
+And you can also go off-trail via helicopter or snowshoe into the backcountry and stay in cabins.
 I loved it so much that I did it all!

-How to Snowshoe Around Banff:
+How to Snowshoe Around Banff

 Lake Louise: Hire a guide from Great Divide and make your snowshoe educational!